 Best Races for Paladin in 5E

 Like with all classes, the reality is there are no truly bad options for a paladin.
 As you level your character, any race can will work.
 There are some options that work better that others, of course.
-What we look for are races that have complimentary ability score boosts and racial features.
+What we look for are races that have complimentary bonuses ability scores and racial features.

 - Goliath.
 Nice abilities and Stone Endurance make this a good fit.